alexdu/sketch-lib/index.md

 Another option is to show the objects in wireframe (without hidden line removal):

  - `wireframe<>`

 You may use this option:

-  - before including `lib/objects.sk` or at the beginning on the file
+ - Before including `lib/objects.sk` or at the beginning on the file.
 In this case, the entire scene will be drawn in wireframe.

  - For each object individually (more on this later).

 ![][styles]